Lesson Plan - Get It!

 You'd be surprised at how often there are inappropriate shifts, or mistakes, with this though!
 It's really easy to mix up if you're not being extra aware.

-Just to be sure, watch this great Pronoun Agreement Errors: Celebrity Grammar with Kanye West! video from SupertutorTV:
+Just to be sure, watch this great video showing real-world pronoun agreement errors!

 While working with sentences that include pronouns, you might also come across possessive adjectives.